-Is code of compliance required to insure a home?
+Is Code of Compliance required to insure a house?

-Generally code of compliance is required to insure a home.
+Code of compliance is generally required to insure a house.
 But don’t worry, there are situations where we will cover your house without full code of compliance.

 Most Common Reasons for Non-compliance